kagg-design/notification-system/README.md

 KAGG Notifications plugin creates and maintains notification system for users on WordPress site.

-## Contents

-The WordPress Plugin KAGG Notifications includes the following files:

-* `.gitignore`.
-Used to exclude certain files from the repository.
-* `CHANGELOG.md`.
-The list of changes to the core project.
-* `README.md`.
-The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.

 ## Features

 KAGG Notifications plugin creates and maintains notification system for users on WordPress site.